-- 1 Exit the application. - 2 Open SAS-installationdirectory\SAS\SASInformationMapStudio\release-number\mapstudio.ini. - 3 Add -loggingSetupDialog to the end of the MainClass statement, save, and close the file. - 4 Start the application.
-The Diagnostic Settings dialog box is displayed. - 5 In the Severity level drop-down list, select the severity level for recording information for the entire application. - 6 (Optional) Record a different level of information for a particular component or Java package.
-Select the Component or Java package to specify the Severity level. - 7 The Log file box specifies the output log file that stores the error data.
-Set a new file or location, as needed. - 8 Select ok to begin using the new diagnostic settings.
+- 1. Exit the application. - Open SAS-installation-directory\SAS\SASInformationMapStudio \4.2\mapstudio.ini - 3.
+Add -loggingSetupDialog to the end of the MainClass statement, save, and close the file. - 4.
+Start the application.
+The Diagnostic Settings dialog box is displayed. - 5.
+In the Severity level drop-down list, select the severity level for recording information for the entire application.

+- 6. (Optional) Record a different level of information for a particular component or Java package.
+Select the Component or Java package to specify the Severity level. - 7.
+The Log file box specifies the output log file that stores the error data.
+Set a new file or location, as needed. - 8.
+Select OK to begin using the new diagnostic settings.

 In general, it is best to modify this file under the direction of SAS Technical Support.

-For additional information, see "Administering Logs and Other Local Files" on page 6 and the SAS Information Map Studio Help.
+For additional information, see "Administering Logs and Other Local Files" on page 8 and the SAS Information Map Studio Help.

-Note: If you run your application on a Citrix server, then the log file is located on the Citrix server machine. $\triangle$
+Note: If you run your application on a Citrix server, then the log file is located on the Citrix server machine.